tendermint/spec/rfc/004-abci++.md

 The application may read the entire block proposal, and mutate the block data fields.
 Mutated transactions will still get removed from the mempool later on, as the mempool rechecks all transactions after a block is executed.

-PrepareProposal will be modified in the vote extensions section, for allowing the application to modify the header.
+The `PrepareProposal` API will be modified in the vote extensions section, for allowing the application to modify the header.

 ### Process Proposal

-Process proposal sends the block data to the state machine, prior to running the last round of votes on the state machine.
+The Process Proposal phase sends the block data to the state machine, prior to running the last round of votes on the state machine.
 This enables features such as allowing validators to reject a block according to whether state machine deems it valid, and changing block execution pipeline.

 We introduce three new methods,